Pikwik Pack: Episodes

+A snowstorm prevents Santa from entering Pikwik, so all Christmas presents must be delivered by the Pikwik Pack to the town of Pikwik by morning.
+The last package must be delivered to the town square.
+The Pikwik Pack team packs the go-kits with snow-buggies for safety.
+Kits that seemed useless when stuck in the Glassy Glaciers prove to be useful.

 Other media

 Books

 In October 2019, Scholastic acquired rights to publish Pikwik Pack books.

 Merchandise

 Playmates Toys was named as the global toy partner for Pikwik Pack in January 2019; the company released the toys around the world excluding China.

 Broadcast

 Original

 Pikwik Pack first premiered on Disney Junior in United States on November 7, 2020.
 In Canada, it began airing on Treehouse TV since December 26, 2020, and on Disney Junior since January 14, 2022; it also aired on Télétoon and La Chaîne Disney in French-speaking Canada.
 Since September 2021, the series aired on Tiny Pop in the United Kingdom.
 In Singapore, the series aired on Channel 5 since November 2021, as a part of the Okto on 5 programming block.

-The series was also added to Hulu on May 4, 2021, and includes a secondary Spanish dub.
+The series was also added to Hulu on May 4, 2021, and includes a secondary Spanish dub, but it left on November 2025.
 In Canada, it is available on Amazon Prime Video, as a part of the StackTV package.